Swissindo

-Swissindo (shorthand for Swissindo World Trust International Orbit, also known as NEO the United Kingdom of God Sky Earth) is an organisation that claims to "work towards eliminating the debt of everyone on Earth".
-It has been described by legal scholars and journalists as a cult and a scam.

-Swissindo is headquartered in West Java, Indonesia, and is led by Sino Soegihartonotonegoro.
-The organisation has members from the United States, Australia, Africa, Asia and Europe.
+Swissindo (formally the Swissindo World Trust International Orbit, also known as UN Swissindo or NEO the United Kingdom of God Sky Earth) is a debt relief scheme widely classified as a cult and a scam.
+It is led by a man named Sino Soegihartonotonegoro and describes itself as a financial organization working towards "eliminating the debt of everyone on Earth".
+The group is headquartered in West Java, Indonesia, and has members across the United States, Australia, Africa, Asia and Europe.
 Due to its financial practices, the Cirebon office of the Financial Services Authority has conducted an investigation into Swissindo.
 The organisation targets poor and marginalised communities.

 Swissindo's practices have been compared to those of sovereign citizens and the redemption movement.
 Using a concept first promulgated in Meads v.
 Meads, legal practitioner Donald Netolitzky argues in the Alberta Law Review that Swissindo employs organised pseudolegal commercial arguments (OPCA).
+Soegihartonotonegoro claims to hold sovereign authority over the United Nations and various other institutions with little, if any evidence.

 Mission

 Ideology and practices

-Swissindo's ideology appears to be inspired by the influx of anti-financial establishment cults during the Global Financial Crisis.
+Swissindo's ideology appears to be inspired by the influx of anti-financial establishment cults during the 2008 financial crisis.
 The organisation views debt as a form of worldwide slavery that all people require liberation from.

 Swissindo's founder Sino assigns his followers with roles in his global movement.
 For instance, Kimarie Teter is the “Prime Minister of Love for United States”.
 Australian delegates include the “Empress of Australia to Prime Minister”.
 Once recruited, members are expected to attract other debt-laden individuals to join Swissindo.

 In July 2019, Swissindo announced in a press release that they would be co-operating with the Diruna cryptocurrency to release their purported UBI payments.